Ford Thunderbird (ninth generation): 1983–1986

 Following its redesign for the 1983 model year, the Thunderbird was available in base, Heritage, or Turbo Coupe, which was the most expensive performance-oriented model.
 Both the base and the Heritage came standard with a 232 cuin Essex V6 that was rated at 110 hp mated to a three-speed automatic transmission.
 A 5.0 L (302 cu in) Windsor V8 with 140 hp was available with the former two models as well.
 The Turbo Coupe, the top-of-the-line model was special for several reasons.
 It used a turbocharged 2.3 L four-cylinder engine with Ford's EEC-IV electronic engine control system.
-Unlike the other models, the Turbo Coupe came with a standard five-speed manual transmission.
+Unlike the other models, the Turbo Coupe came with a standard five-speed manual transmission, which had not been offered since 1960.
 Other improvements included a limited-slip differential (called "Traction-Lok"), larger tires and wheels, and a sportier interior complete with analog gauges.

 For the 1984 model year, few changes were made.
 The Turbo Coupe gained a three-speed automatic transmission as an option.
 A Fila model was introduced, which featured two-tone white and gray paint with red and blue pinstriping, white leather interior, and wheel choices, as well as Fila logo badges.
 The mid-range Heritage model was renamed élan.

 For 1985, the Thunderbird celebrated its 30th year in the Ford model lineup; a 30th Anniversary Edition model was offered, that featured unique blue paint and stripes, and came loaded with options.
-It was loosely based on the élan trim and most examples were equipped with the 5.0 L V8.
+It was loosely based on the élan trim and most examples were equipped with the 5.0-liter V8.
 All Thunderbirds received an updated interior with a redesigned instrument panel.
 The grille and taillamps were also revised.
 Engine output rating increased to 155 hp for the Turbo Coupe.

+From 1985, Georgia-based dealership Bill Elliot Ford started producing special dealer packages for the Thunderbird which consisted of a ground effects body kit, rear spoiler, gold body stripes and gold-coloured honeycomb alloy wheels.
+Although not owned by famed race driver Bill Elliot, the dealership wore his name and produced the cars in honor of his contemporary achievements in racing as a way to boost sales, such as the 1986 Talladega T-Bird with the aforementioned features.

 Minor changes were made in 1986, including the addition of a center high mount stop lamp, and the deletion of the FILA edition.
 In 1986, Ford began work on the "MN12" project which would serve as the basis for an all-new Thunderbird generation.
 Supposed to compete against the BMW 6-Series, Ford believed that the new Thunderbird would be too big a change for the public and still wanted to capitalize on the success that the existing generation of Thunderbirds had brought.